foundriesio/docs/source/tutorial/installation-zephyr.rst

 --------------------

-Now that you've installed the Zephyr microPlatform, it's time to build a demonstration application using the ``zmp`` tool provided in the Zephyr microPlatform installation directory.
+Now that you've installed the Zephyr microPlatform, it's time to build a demonstration application using the :ref:`zmp tool <ref-zephyr-zmp>` provided in the Zephyr microPlatform installation directory [#zmpwest]_.

 You'll start with a "hello world" app.
 However, ``zmp`` will also sign the application image for chainloading by MCUboot, a secure bootloader